AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-health-check-preset.md

 ---
 title: Configure health check presets
-description: Learn how to configure health check presets at the global or folder-level profile so authors and publishers can run content health checks on a DITA map.
+description: Learn how to configure health check presets at the global or folder-level profile so authors and publishers can run health checks on a DITA map.
 feature: Web Editor Configuration
 role: Admin
 level: Experienced